Rajani-Janaki-Ram/azure-docs/articles/resource-mover/common-questions.md

 You can change the subscription after moving resources to the destination region.
 [Learn more](../azure-resource-manager/management/move-resource-group-and-subscription.md) about moving resources to a different subscription.

 ### Does Azure Resource Mover service store customer data?
-No. Resource Mover service does not store customer data, it only stores metadata information relvevant to the resource which facilitates the tracking and progress of the moves.
+No. Resource Mover service does not store customer data, it only stores metadata information relvevant facilitates the tracking and progress of the move of the relavant resources.

 ### Where is the metadata for moving across regions stored?